StamusNetworks/suricata-4-analysts/source/dns-threat-hunting.rst

     }
   }

-Two types of output containing the reply informations are available and can be combined in answer events based on the configuration.
+Two types of outputs containing the reply information are available and can be combined in answer events based on the configuration.
-`answers` is displaying the answers to the query with all parameters and the `grouped` contains a list of values for every type of answers returned by the server.
+`answers` displays the answers to the query with all parameters and the `grouped` output contains a list of values for every type of answers returned by the server.

 DNS and detection